First and foremost, I’m a dad and husband, but most of the time I describe myself as a professional geek.

 You can find out more about my professional activities on my “day job” web sites at WebFund and Ligntning Lab where we launch online startups, and Think Tank Consulting where I help clients with governance, strategy, sensible exploitation of IT, and lexicography.
 My LinkedIn profile provides a good overview of my credentials and colleagues.
 I’m an active member of AngelHQ, Wellington’s Angel Investment Club, and am a director in a number of companies including The Appreciation Engine, Domain Name Commission Limited, Publons, Expander, and SWNZ Limited.
 I’m on the InterentNZ Council, and a strong supporter of Open Source software.
 I think that software patents are stupid.
 I’m also a Councillor (director) at Open Polytechnic because I think distance learning is about to completely disrupt tertiary education, and I believe OP’s non-MOOC blended model is a winner for delivering vocational education in New Zealand and around the world.

 I’m very involved in the local Jewish community.
 I served as President of the Wellington Progressive Jewish Congregation – Temple Sinai from 2004-2006 (there’s a two-year term limit), and later served two years as its Treasurer.
 I am the Jewish co-chair of the Wellington Council of Christians and Jews.
 Judaism teaches me that in our lives we make decisions moment by moment that impact the world around us; the trick is to be mindful of these and make informed choices.
+I built the Poetry in Hell website with my parents, a monument to the Yiddish poetry in the Warsaw Ghetto.

 My main hobby is music.
 I do lead vocals and play trumpet and recorder in the Klezmer Rebs.
 My listening tastes are very ecclectic; I’ll listen to just about anything once.
 For relaxation I tend to listen to classical though, particularly Schumann, Tchaikovsky, Prokofiev, and Beethoven.